Dr. Dave's answers to frequently-asked questions (FAQs), mostly from the AZB discussion forum

 The term "deflection" can be confusing and misleading.
 Here's a good summary explaining why:

 = "low-cue-ball-deflection" shaft =

 = "low-squirt" shaft

 = "low end-mass" shaft

-An LD shaft, due to its smaller endmass, is usually whippy (lighter and more flexible) close to the tip.
-This causes the shaft to bend or flex (i.e., "deflect") away from the CB more during an off-center hit, and the low endmass results in less squirt (cue ball "deflection").
+If you reduce the endmass of a shaft to create an LD shaft (e.g., by drilling out the end to make it hollow, or by turning down the shaft diameter close to the tip), the end of the shaft will also become less stiff (i.e., more whippy) close to the tip.
+This would cause the shaft to bend or flex (i.e., "deflect") away more as a result of an off-center hit, while the low endmass would result in less squirt (CB "deflection").
 This is why the term "deflection" can be misleading.
-A low-deflection shaft actually deflects more than normal as it creates less CB deflection.
-That's why the term "squirt" (or "cue ball deflection") is much more clear.
+A "low-deflection" shaft actually typically deflects (flexes) more as it creates less CB deflection (squirt).
+That's why the term "squirt" (or "cue ball deflection") is much more clear than just "deflection."

 types and tapers

 What is different about the different types of cues and shaft tapers?

 Shafts are made with various tapers, the two most common being the pro taper and the European taper.
 The pro taper has the same diameter from the tip to 30–35 cm (12-14 inches) toward the joint, at which point it begins to widen.
 The European taper widens continually and smoothly from the ferrule toward the joint.
 Despite their names, the continually sloping European taper is found in most North American bar and house cues, and not all professional players prefer a straight pro taper on their custom, two-piece models.